numenta/htmresearch/README.md

+INTRODUCTION
+This repository contains the code for experimental algorithm work done internally at Numenta.
+A description of that research is <link: https://www.numenta.com/neuroscience-research/> available here </link>.

 Open Research?
 ==============

 We have released all our commercial HTM algorithm code to the open source community within NuPIC.
-We use that code in our product.
-The NuPIC open source community and Numenta continues to maintain and improve that regularly.
+The NuPIC open source community continues to maintain and improve that regularly (see <link to forum> for discussions on that codebase.
+Internally we continue to evolve our theory towards a full blown cortical framework.

-Internally though we continue to evolve and expand the ideas towards a full blown cortical framework.
-Those research ideas are constantly in flux as we tweak and experiment.
-To go along with that we have a separate experimental codebase that sits on top of NuPIC.

-We get a lot of questions about it.
-As such we wondered whether it is possible to be even more open about that work.
+We get a lot of questions about it and we wondered whether it is possible to be even more open about that work.
 Could we release our day to day research code in a public repository?
 Would people get confused?
 Would it slow us down?

-We discussed these tradeoffs on the NuPIC mailing list.
-Based on that discussion, we decided to go ahead and create `nupic.research` It contains the code for experimental algorithm work done internally at Numenta.
+We decided to go ahead and create htmresearch.
+It contains experimental algorithm code done internally at Numenta.
 The code includes prototypes and experiments with different algorithm implementations.
+It sits on top of NuPIC and requires you have NuPIC installed.

+Our research ideas are constantly in flux as we tweak and experiment.
 This is all temporary, ever-changing experimental code, which poses some challenges.

-Hence the following **DISCLAIMERS**:
+Hence the following DISCLAIMERS:

 What you should understand about this repository